Dorothea Erxleben: Early life

-Dorothea Erxleben was born Dorothea Christiane Polycarp Leporin on 13 November 1715, in the small town of Quedlinburg, Germany to the town's progressive doctor, physician Christian Polycarp Leporin and his wife Anna Sophia, née Meinecke Her father home schooled his children and noticed her excelling at her schoolwork early on in life, as well as her general brightness.
-He arranged for her to be tutored in Latin, math and the sciences alongside her brother Tobias.
-Her father also introduced her to medical theory, and allowed Erxleben to visit patients alongside him.
+Dorothea Erxleben was born Dorothea Christiane Polycarp Leporin on 13 November 1715, in the small town of Quedlinburg, Germany to the town's progressive doctor, physician Christian Polycarp Leporin Sr. and his wife Anna Sophia, née Meinecke Dorothea was very sickly as a child and thus was home schooled rather than in a classroom most of her childhood.
+Dorothea often spent her days as a child reading her father’s medical notes as a way to pass the time, and by four years old she was reading these papers with ease.
+Her father home schooled his children and noticed her excelling at her schoolwork early on in life, as well as her general brightness.
+He arranged for her to be tutored in Latin, math and the sciences alongside her brother Christian Polycarp Leporin Jr. When her brother began going to physical schooling in Quedlinburg, Dorothea was unable to follow him.
+Her father waited until she turned nine before requesting the headmaster of Christian’s school send Latin lessons home with the boy so Dorothea could learn lessons by correspondence.
+Dorothea would later get more assistance from another teacher at the school, Herr Prillwitz, with her history and French.
+Her father also introduced her to medical theory, and allowed Dorothea to visit patients alongside him.
 When asked about his daughter's studies, Christian Polycarp Leporin was noted as saying that gifted women's talents are being wasted in the kitchen.
 The Leporin family embraced the new ideas of the Age of Enlightenment, such as the values of Germany's Bürgertum, which led to Christian's belief that both of his children should receive the best education possible.

 Later she attended the Gymnasium (Germany) where the rector gave her writings by Anna Maria van Schurman and Olympia Fulvia Morata.
 Through him she also heard that Laura Bassi, an Italian physicist and academic had become doctor of philosophy at the University of Bologna.
 Bassi was the first woman in the world to be a professor at a university.

 Both siblings were introduced into medicine by their father.
-Her brother Tobias planned to study medicine at the University of Halle, and his sister wanted to follow him.
+Her brother Christian planned to study medicine at the University of Halle, and his sister wanted to follow him.

 She petitioned King Frederick the Great of Prussia to allow her entry into the University of Halle.
 Frederick the Great approved this request in April 1741.